timAlltricks/BrutForce/README.md

 # BrutForce ♪♪♪♪♪♪♪♪
-This project is a brutForce generator, using Pupeteer npm package to test the generated word on a login URL.
+This project is a brutForce generator, using Pupeteer npm package to test the generated word on a web form.

 ## Installation
 ```